WoodyB/vending-machine-project/README.md

 When the machine is not able to make change with the money in the machine for any of the items that it sells, it will display EXACT CHANGE ONLY instead of INSERT COIN.

+## Scratchpad For Onboarding

+Here's a spot for new contributors to make their first change to the project when onboarding Welcome aboard contributor, we are glad you are here!

+* jcontreras28: You are awesome!!!